Peter Gorschlüter: Origin, education and studies

+Controversy over Anaïs Duplan Exhibition

+In November 2023, the director of Folkwang Museum, Peter Gorschlueter, sparked controversy by canceling an exhibition by artist Anaïs Duplan, a trans poet, curator, and artist.
+Gorschlueter cited activity on Instagram in his letter as the reason for the cancellation.
+The decision raised concerns internationally among artists about freedom of expression and censorship in the art community, part of a widespread rash of Censorship in Germany.

+A representative of Folkwang stated: "“In autumn 2022, Museum Folkwang has invited Anaïs Duplan to curate a chapter on “Afrofuturism” for [the exhibition].
+The curator, author and professor of literature, who lives in the USA, has recognised expertise in this subject area.
+Since 18 October 2023, various posts relating to the current situation in Israel and Gaza have been shared and commented on by Duplan on the Instagram channel @an.duplan.
+On 10 November, a post appeared on this account calling for support for the BDS network.
+The German Bundestag has categorised this network as anti-Semitic.”

+The artist Duplan refuted this statement's veracity publicly claiming there was no such post or reference to BDS.

 Professional career

 From 1999 to 2001 Gorschlüter worked as an employee of the Karlsruhe gallery Meyer Riegger.
 In 2001 and 2002, he curated his own exhibition space there, "c/o Peter Gorschlüter," and showed exhibitions by Armin Boehm, Rosa Barba, and Zilla Leutenegger (30 Minuten vor Abfahrt), among others, as well as by Benita Liebel, Yasmin Müller, and Ulf Neumann and by Lee Taylor.

 From 2002 to 2007 Peter Gorschlüter worked as curator and assistant director at the Kunsthalle Düsseldorf under Ulrike Groos.
 He curated exhibitions on art and music, e.g. in 2002 for the reopening of the Kunsthalle the exhibition "Back to Concrete - The Beginnings of Punk and New Wave".
 In 2007, he conceived the festival "düsseldorf sounds."
 In the same year, together with Groos, he curated a project with art in public space in Wuppertal entitled "SICHT WEISEN - Kunst auf der Talachse" [Ways of Viewing - Art on the Valley Axis].
 Furthermore, he supervised solo exhibitions and publications on Blinky Palermo and Martin Honert at the Kunsthalle.

 In 2005, Gorschlüter co-founded Passenger Books, a small publishing house that published books by artists David Shrigley, Simon Lewis, and Wilhelm Hein, among others.